Mexican wines to know

 Dos Buhos- Altiplano Region: San Miguel de Allende

-We’ve visited Puerta del Lobo, and not only are we impressed by their wines, but also their restaurant and hotel.
-Their wines include sparkling, Sauvignon Blanc, Verdejo, Syrah and a red blend of 5 grapes called Tio Neto.
-If you are in Queretaro, you can visit Puerta del Lobo on a day trip, but we recommend staying at least one night at the hotel and enjoying the full wine exerience.
+Puerta del Lobo has impressive wines and restaurants.
+Their wines include sparkling, Sauvignon Blanc, Verdejo, Syrah, and a red blend of 5 grapes called Tio Neto.
+If you are in Queretaro, you can visit Puerta del Lobo on a day trip, but we recommend staying at least one night at the hotel and enjoying the full wine experience.

 We first tasted the rose and red wines of Vinaltura at a wine festival.
 We liked their wine so much we bought half a case.
-Most of their red wine blends are grown in Valle de Guadalupe, aged a minimum of 12 months in the barrel and beautifully refined.
-In the Altiplano-Bajio region, they are experimenting with white varietals, roses and sparkling wines.
-Their restaurant is one of the best for creative and local sourced ingredients.
-If you can’t visit the winery, you can find their wines on restaurant menus such as Restaurant 1810 in Queretaro.
+Most of their red wine blends are grown in Valle de Guadalupe, aged a minimum of 12 months in the barrel, and beautifully refined.
+In the Altiplano-Bajio region, they are experimenting with white varietals, roses, and sparkling wines.
+Their restaurant is one of the best for creative and locally sourced ingredients.
+If you can’t visit the winery, you can find their wines on restaurant menus such as Restaurant 1810, one of our recommended Best Restaurants in Queretaro.

 Hacienda Encinillas- La Laguna Region: Chihuahua